Renters

 Rebates

 There are a few rebates for portable items you can take with you.
 When you enter your information into Rewiring America’s IRA benefits calculator, be sure to put “renter” in the homeowner status menu bar.
-Depending on your income, you may qualify for federal point-of-sale rebates for a heat pump clothes dryer and an electric or induction hot plate or cooktop when they become available at the end of 2023.
+Depending on your income, you may qualify for federal point-of-sale rebates for a heat pump clothes dryer or an electric or induction cooktop when they become available in 2024 or later.
 Window-unit heat pumps are expected to become eligible in 2024/2025, according to Rewiring America.
 Electrify Now’s fact sheet on Portable Heat Pumps.
+Feb 2024 Canary article on portable heat pumps.

 If you pay the utility bill directly, also check with your electricity provider, including rural electric coops, for additional rebates.
 See more incentives for renters and The Switch is On‘s Kitchens Electrification for Renters.